dobraczka/kiez/NEW_IN_THIS_RELEASE.md

-New in 0.4.1
+New in 0.4.2
 ============

-- Fix joblib vulnerability by raising minimum required version
+- Upgrade class_resolver dependency